ADR Timeliness Calculator

 When mailing confidential information by CD, we recommend providers follow these safeguards.

 - Label or indicate "restricted and/or confidential" on CD

 - Maintain record of shipment so if package is lost, its contents can be recreated

 - Do not mail or fax CD/DVD passwords; use email address provided above

 - CDs/DVDs are time-sensitive.
 To ensure timeliness standards are met, follow information outlined above.
 Not doing so may result in a delay of CD/DVD processing or it being sent back to provider to be resubmitted

-- Noridian accepts documentation via the Electronic Submission of Medical Documentation (esMD) mechanism.
+- Noridian accepts documentation via the esMD mechanism.
 For information on this project, see the esMD webpage.

 Last Updated Feb 15, 2018